-- 1. If you choose BTEC Sports you cannot choose GCSE Physical Education. - 2.
-If you choose BTEC Business Studies you cannot choose GCSE Business Studies. - 3.
-If you choose BTEC Media Studies you cannot choose GCSE Media Studies - 4.
-If you choose Double BTEC Sports Studies you must also choose one of the BTEC Single Sports Studies options. - 5.
-You can not choose two subjects in the same block, these lessons run at the same time, this would mean you would need to be in two places at the same time.
+- 1. If you choose BTEC Sports, you cannot choose GCSE Physical Education. - 2.
+If you choose BTEC Business Studies, you cannot choose GCSE Business Studies. - 3.
+If you choose BTEC Media Studies, you cannot choose GCSE Media Studies - 4.
+If you choose Double BTEC Sports Studies, you must also choose one of the BTEC Single Sports Studies options. - 5.
+You cannot choose two subjects in the same block, these lessons run at the same time, meaning you would need to be in two places at the same time.